NEW: Your playbook to 10x donor lifetime value

 What is a sponsorship letter?

 A sponsorship letter is a donation request that asks a company or individual to sponsor an upcoming event, project, or activity.
-The purpose of this fundraising letter is to convince the benefactor that your fundraising event or project deserves their support.
+The purpose of this fundraising letter is to convince the benefactor that your event or project deserves their support.

 How is a corporate sponsor different from a corporate donation?

-The difference between a corporate sponsor and a corporate donation lies in the expectations for each.
-When you send a corporate sponsorship letter, it’s to establish a mutually beneficial partnership with a company.
 The sponsor may provide funding, event space, or other resources for your initiative.
 In exchange, your nonprofit may offer things like advertising space, social media shoutouts, and other perks to help elevate their brand and reach a wider audience.

 If you send a letter simply asking for a donation, you give a company an opportunity to donate to your cause without strings attached.
 There are no expectations that you’ll provide something in exchange for the gift.
-It’s a straightforward contribution, and it’s up to the donor to manage promotional efforts.

 What are the benefits of fundraising or event sponsorships?